There is useful information on assessment and management of tinnitus on the Clinical Knowledge Summaries website (last revised October 2017).

 Audiology Referral - If there is hearing loss or self help treatments are not effective or symptoms are severe then a referral for audiological testing and/or tinnitus retraining therapy may be considered.
 Referrals can be made to the audiology department at St Michaels Hospital via eReferral

-ENT referral - If tinnitus is unilateral or there are any red flags then consider referral to ENT via eReferral
+ENT referral - If tinnitus is unilateral or there are any red flags (see below) then consider urgent referral to ENT or ENT Hot clinic via eRS

 A list of red flags can be found on the CKS website and include: